Skip to main content

 1. Whether gold can keep building above the mid-$4,800s instead of giving back the move immediately

-2. Signals on continued central-bank demand, especially from price-insensitive reserve buyers
+2. Indicators on continued central-bank demand, especially from price-insensitive reserve buyers

-3. Dollar and real-yield direction, because a softer macro-rate backdrop would make the bullish case easier
+3. Dollar and real-yield direction, because a softer macro-rate backdrop would make the upside case easier

 4. Relative performance in NEM, GOLD, AEM, WPM, and FNV as confirmation that equity investors are treating this as more than a one-session safe-haven trade